StevenAndrewsII/Fung_OS/README.md

   > 1. Proof of concept frameworks
   > 1. Hardware & software experimentation
   > 1. Overall for personal learning
   > 1. Free to use for anyone in the mycology feild or as hobby equipment
+  > 1. To fill a need for cheap hardware and simple software in the mycology hobby and feild.